Mrs. Andréa Lamb.

 Young Children and Worship, Sonja M. Stewart and Jerome W. Berryman

 Our youngest learners are surrounded by a supportive and literacy-rich environment, which honors kid-writing and the efforts of young learners.
 The children are encouraged to draw, read and write every day in meaningful ways.
 Children love to write notes to classmates and family members and are delighted when they become experts at reading and writing important words like “mom,” “dad,” “I love you,” and the names of their classmates.
-Students in Primary A learn a letter a week, in print and cursive, using a multi-sensory hands-on approach.
-They are also taught phonics skills, basic sight words, reading strategies and other foundational language arts skills.
+All students in Primary A learn a letter a week, and are exposed to print and cursive, using a multi-sensory hands-on approach.
+Kindergartners are taught phonics, using Fundations, Level K, as well as sight words, reading strategies and other basic LA skills.